 Malaria Prevention as part of health systems strengthening

 IMA carries out these interventions via multiple projects.
 From 2013 to 2019 its Access to Primary Health Care project, known locally as ASSP, distributed and hung up more than two million nets in 456,000 households in five provinces.
 Another one million pregnant women and children under one received nets through its routine distribution program in health centers.
 The project also treat 1.6 million pregnant women with at least two doses of IPTp, reaching a coverage of 88 percent in project health areas.

-The works continues with its follow on project, ASSR.
+The works continued with its follow on project, ASSR.
 By March of 2022, the end of the project, another 873,402 pregnant women have received at least two doses of IPTp and 217,756 pregnant women and children under one year of age have received LLINs from local health centers.

 Global Fund’s Mass Bed Net Distribution

-By project end, the Global Fund’s Hang Up mass bed net distribution will install 8,652,079 LLIN in 2,895,607 households across five provinces of DRC.
+The Global Fund’s Hang Up mass bed net distribution has installed 18.7 million LLIN in households across five provinces of DRC.

 intermittent preventative therapy